adzict/adzict/README.md

 ---

-## My 2022 Goals
+## My 2023 Goals

 - Complete at least 5 projects based on real-world problems (using both SQL and Python)
-- Find a dream job or an internship as a Data Scientist | Data Analyst
+- Work in a team, enhance my skills, and experience, as well as solve real-world Data Science challenges
-- Pefect my Deep Learning skills, as well as Web Scraping
+- Get hands-on experience working on app deployment in a team

 ---